Dynamic Systems: Animation, Attractors, and Image Processing in the Node Garden

 }

 This is an example made in the same way.
-The code is written in the 'Processing'.
+The code is written in Processing.

 The node-garden animation nodes go back and forth on a straight line.

-Here is the example code of the 'p5.js'.
-It's set the nodes on the grid (or matrix).
+Here is the example code of p5.js.
+This example demonstrates nodes constrained to a regular grid (or matrix).

 /*